I AM LEGEND

 Rob Bowman, director of The X Files (1998) and Reign of Fire (2002), attempted to mount a scaled-down version with a reworking of Mark Protosevichs script by John Logan, writer of The Time Machine (2002) and The Aviator (2004).
 There was a serious attempt to remount I Am Legend in 2002 under Michael Bay, the director of Armageddon (1998) and Transformers (2007), and starring Will Smith.
 This version ended up being canned by the studio after the release of the low-budget 28 Days Later (2002), which stole much of I Am Legends thunder.
 However, Will Smith continued to push the project.
 One of the most fascinating names attached to the Will Smith version was Guillermo Del Toro, before the project went ahead with Francis Lawrence, previously the director of Constantine (2005).

 One kept cringing through the various incarnations of I Am Legend ie. Michael Bay, one of the worst directors in the world and hoped somewhere in all of this that the various parties might give us a faithful adaptation of the story.
 One supposes that they should have given up hope upon seeing that the finished film version was based on the script that John William Corrington and Joyce Hooper Corrington wrote for The Omega Man, as well as the name of Akiva Goldsman who had been employed to work over Mark Protosevichs script.
-Akiva Goldsman has laid a swathe of atrocities across the genre with his scripts for the likes of Batman Forever (1995), Batman & Robin (1997), Practical Magic (1998), the previous Will Smith science-fiction outing I, Robot (2004), The Da Vinci Code (2006), Angels & Demons (2009), Insurgent (2015) and Rings (2017), as well as his having produced the Will Smith follow-up vehicle Hancock (2008), Jonah Hex (2010) and several films, Deep Blue Sea (1999) and Mindhunters (2004), for the perpetually dreadful Renny Harlin, and producing the terrible tv mini-series adaptation of Arthur C. Clarkes Childhoods End (2015).
+Akiva Goldsman has laid a swathe of atrocities across the genre with his scripts for the likes of Batman Forever (1995), Batman & Robin (1997), Practical Magic (1998), the previous Will Smith science-fiction outing I, Robot (2004), The Da Vinci Code (2006), Angels & Demons (2009), Insurgent (2015), The Dark Tower (2017) and Rings (2017), as well as his having produced the Will Smith follow-up vehicle Hancock (2008), Jonah Hex (2010) and several films, Deep Blue Sea (1999) and Mindhunters (2004), for the perpetually dreadful Renny Harlin, and producing the terrible tv mini-series adaptation of Arthur C. Clarkes Childhoods End (2015).

 The great disappointment is that I Am Legend has been intended far more as a remake of The Omega Man than it ever has as an adaptation of Richard Mathesons book.
 The various changes that The Omega Man made to the novel have been retained the vampires being replaced by mutants that have an allergy to light; the Christian allegory at the end where Nevilles blood ends up saving the human race; Neville being a former military officer who comes up with an antidote to the plague and survives because he injects himself with it.
 In that the filmmakers have allowed the title to revert to that of Richard Mathesons book (which was changed by all the previous film versions), they cannot be unaware of how much the book was botched by The Omega Man.
 However, to conduct a remake and prefer to keep all the changes that The Omega Man added, rather than go back to the original conception is such a depressingly ill-conceived idea it is difficult to contemplate.